hemachaitanya/TERRAFORMfile/notes.md

+### TERRAFORM:
-* TERRAFORM: terraform is a hashicroplanguage to extands plugins
+ terraform is a hashicroplanguage to extands plugins terraform is a multy cloud provider tf used to building , changing and version of infrastructure safely  and efficiently . it managing multycloud provider

 ### Terraform  init:
 to create background information